Avleen2002/myShell-C/README.md

   - **Script Mode:** Read commands from a script file and execute them sequentially.

 - **Efficient Command Execution:** Efficient execution of commands, including non-built-in ones, achieved through proper utilization of fork() and exec() system calls, ensuring streamlined output redirection and error handling.

+## Acknowledgements
+Special thanks to the creators of the Unix/Linux "ls" command and to professor Hazra Imran, for inspiration and guidance.